YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In general, once the grafts are fully secure under the skin, a haircut itself should not pull them out.
 The critical danger period is much earlier, especially during the first days after surgery.

-Patients often ask me whether one small pass with a clipper can ruin the result.
+It is reasonable to wonder whether one small pass with a clipper can ruin the result.
 Usually, if there is no bleeding, no strong pain, and no direct trauma, a small accidental touch is unlikely to destroy the surgery.

 If you are worried about shedding versus true graft loss, it may help to understand the difference between hair shedding or permanent graft loss before assuming the worst.